Bludwin/Blud---World-Level-Design/README.md

 My skills are fast developing and my creative approach to world design comes naturally.

 I am currently seeking a full time career within the game development industry to work in level design / world design.
-I hope you enoy what is to be added as i continue my journey towards my goal.
+I hope you enoy what is to be added as i continue my journey towards my goals & continue to work with the voidfall dev team to complete a finished product of our beautiful game.

 PEACE :)